GB Railfreight: Mainline fleet

 In 2004, GB Railways purchased six former Gatwick Express Class 73s.
 After GBRf won a contract to operate Network Rail infrastructure trains in the south-east, four were overhauled by Fragonset Railways.
 Two more were purchased from Loram UK, and additional Class 73s were located and purchased, some from preservation, to give a total fleet, As of July 2018, of 24 locomotives.
 Of these, eleven were completely re-engineered between 2014 and 2015, being equipped with 1600 hp MTU diesel power units; five were dedicated to Network Rail infrastructure traffic in the south of England while the remaining six being transferred to Scotland for use on the diesel-hauled legs of the Caledonian Sleeper services.

 GB Railfreight has a fleet of 16 Class 92 electric locomotives acquired by Europorte prior to the purchase of GB Railfreight.

 In August 2014, GBRf purchased a single Class 59 locomotive from the Germany company Heavy Haul Power International.
 This locomotive had originally been purchased by the Foster Yeoman group (along with its sister locomotives 59001/002/004/005), these being the first privately owned locomotives to operate under British Rail.

 In June 2018, GBRf acquired 16 of the Class 56 locomotives owned by UK Rail Leasing (UKRL), together with various parts.
 Most of these were subsequently re-engineered.
 The locomotives were previously owned by DB Cargo and subsequently hired to Fertis for high speed rail construction trains in France; after their return to the UK, they were acquired by UKRL during 2014 for spot hire.
 Only 56081, 56098 and 56104 had been made operational by UKRL, with the majority stored at Leicester depot.

 In early 2022, 2 ex-Colas Rail Class 67s joined the fleet.
 A new fleet of 16 Class 69 locomotives, converted from Class 56s, were also being delivered in different liveries and brands.
 Furthermore, that same year, GB Railfreight ordered 30 new Class 99 bi-mode locomotives for delivery in 2025; these are intended to replace its Class 66 fleet.

 In June 2023, GBRf began leases on 57303, 57305, 57306 and 57310.
 They are used for Multiple Unit transfers, and have also operated as the power for passenger charter trains.

+In February 2026 GB Railfreight has confirmed various diesel locomotives it will offer for sale at auction in March.
+It’s part of a broader fleet renewal programme.
+The disposal encompasses a range of older diesel traction vehicles.
+Inspections are scheduled to take place in the coming weeks at several locations.The decision to sell the locos is due to the staged introduction of 30 bi-mode Class 99 locomotives.